Building a community of fans and followers for your business can be a huge challenge.

 An internal and external linking strategy will be helpful as well.
 Here is a checklist for optimizing your blog content for search queries:

-- Make sure the keywords are relevant, have a high monthly search volume and low/medium competition
+- Make sure the keywords are relevant, have a high monthly search volume and have low/medium competition

-- Use Yoast SEO plugin to for on-page optimization
+- Use the Rankmath or Yoast SEO plugin for on-page optimization

 - Make sure your titles and descriptions are optimized using the primary keyword